 Section 1 – The Duties of the Bishop and of the Diocese

-It is the duty of the bishop of each diocese to provide wise discipline, to banish from the Church all erroneous doctrine contrary to the Holy Scriptures, and to maintain as much as he is able quietness, love, and peace among all people.
-In the exercise of these duties, the bishop of the diocese must act in accordance with the canon law of both the diocese and the province.
+It is the duty of the bishop of each diocese or special jurisdiction to provide wise discipline, to banish from the Church all erroneous doctrine contrary to the Holy Scriptures, and to maintain as much as he is able quietness, love, and peace among all people.
+In the exercise of these duties, the bishop of the diocese or special jurisdiction must act in accordance with the canon law of both the diocese and the province.

-Each diocese must ensure that it has a disciplinary process for receiving and investigating Reports of clergy misconduct.
-To that end, a diocese must either:
+Each diocese or special jurisdiction must ensure that it has a disciplinary process for receiving and investigating Reports of clergy misconduct.
+To that end, a diocese or special jurisdiction must either:

 Adopt by canon or policy the disciplinary process in sections 2 through 5 of this canon, subject to adaptation as needed; or